swiss-territorial-data-lab/proj-rooftops/README.md

 **Data**: This workflow is based on some classified LiDAR point cloud. <br>
 **Requirements**:
 - There are no hardware or software requirements.
-- Everything was tested with Python 3.11
+- Everything was tested with Python 3.11.
-- The necessary libraries can be installed from the file `requirements.txt`
+- The necessary libraries can be installed from the file `requirements.txt`.

 The path to the config file is hard-coded at the start of each script.